Original papers from an 85.5 Spider Europa, imported by an Army Captain via Frankfurt Germany.

 <----We'll reverse the image on the lower left. making it easier to see.
 Find the "Big Picture page" to see a great example of this cool color.

-And to really highlight the point, we see this pre 74---> version of Rosso Corsa red, is most definitely many shades closer to orange.
-These days it's quite tempting to re-spray a Spider in a more modern red.
+And to really highlight the point, we see this pre 74---> version in full Orange color once owned by our pal Danny from F.A.I.T. (see contacts page) These days it's quite tempting to re-spray a Spider in a more modern red.
 (Much easier to find a painter as well) But, I must say the original 1980's color really grows on you as it stands out.
 Plus, being true to the original color is becoming more important in terms of resale.
 Yesteryears prices it did not matter how close the color was just if the paint was well done.
 As prices rise original colors may matter more.

 What's in a name?

-Now the same name as the european cars, the Spider Europa still had the "sail" logo on the trunk.
+Now the same name as the European cars, the Spider Europa still had the "sail" logo on the trunk.
+But luxury had oozed into this last of the series.
+So very many details on these Spider Europa's highlighted the seriousness that Pininfarina had taken.
+Now priced the same as a Corvette.

 This is the first tell it's an 85.5.. these wheels